Formula one: A door opens at Ferrari, how Ricciardo will make up his mind

 I dunno if it’s go with your gut.
 I mean at times maybe, but there’s a lot of pieces to every puzzle.

-“That’s where you also rely on a team around you as far as agents and … the people working for you to give you kind of as much insight as possible.
+“That’s where you also rely on a team around you as far as agents and … the people working for you to give you as much insight as possible.

-“And I don’t really read too much as far as articles and that, but yeah, if, if they pick a few things up and, and see some trends, maybe that can help with putting all the pieces together.
+“And I don’t really read too much as far as articles [are concerned], but if they pick a few things up and see some trends, maybe that can help with putting all the pieces together.

-“Essentially, you know, I drive the car and I see what we’re doing inside our team and for sure I get an idea of what others are doing around the other teams.
-So I think, [I will] see how it all looks once it’s in front of you.”
+“Essentially, I drive the car and I see what we’re doing inside our team and for sure I get an idea of what others are doing around the other teams.
+So I think, [I will] see how it all looks once it’s in front of you.

-It has been suggested that four-time world champion Vettel could do a seat-swap with 30-year-od Ricciardo to continue his career at Renault, but Ferrari has yet to respond to the media reports.
+It has been suggested that four-time world champion Vettel could do a seat swap with 30-year-old Ricciardo to continue his career at Renault, but at this stage Vettel is uncertain about his future.

-Germany’s best-selling tabloid Bild and Auto Motor und Sport both reported the 32-year-old had rejected the terms offered in a new deal.
+“This is a decision taken jointly by ourselves and Sebastian, one which both parties feel is for the best,” Ferrari team principal Mattia Binotto said in a statement.

 Vettel joined Ferrari in 2015 after winning all of his titles with Red Bull and dreaming of emulating his boyhood hero Michael Schumacher, who took five of his seven titles with the Maranello-based team.